Jarrettgohxz/onepa-badminton-courts-finder/README.md

 ```

 Local HTTP server & map display
 > Once the script has complete execution, a local HTTP server would be started with `Flask`.
-This server is used to serve data for the map display explained below.
-> Subsequently, a map display would be opened on the default browser at the address: `C:/Users/.../onepa-badminton-courts-finder/court_availability/map/map.html`
+This server is created to serve data for the map display that would subsequently be opened on the default browser at the address: `C:/Users/<user>/.../onepa-badminton-courts-finder/court_availability/map/map.html`

 https://github.com/Jarrettgohh/onepa-badminton-courts-finder/assets/54612861/a55952b8-9e28-4f70-a17a-bc20be040b49